coralogix/coralogix-aws-serverless/src/vpc-flow-logs/README.md

 This application retrieves **VPC Flow** logs from S3 and sends them to your **Coralogix** account.

 ## Prerequisites
-* Active VCP with flow logs
+* Active VPC with flow logs
 * Permissions to create lambda functions
 * An AWS account.
 * A coralogix account.